RegulatoryGenomicsGroup/chicdiff/README.md

 Chicdiff takes advantage of Capture Hi-C parameters learned by the Chicago pipeline, and requires that the data for each replicate of each condition be processed by Chicago first.
 Please refer to the [Chicago bitbucket page](http://www.bitbucket.org/chicagoTeam/chicago) for details on using this pipeline.

-A preprint describing Chicdiff will be released very shortly.
+A preprint describing Chicdiff is [available on bioRxiv](https://doi.org/10.1101/526269).

 This repository contains the following folders: